speechly/speechly/templates/README.md

 # Speechly templates

-This is a collection of simple React templates for [Speechly](https://www.speechly.com/) applications.
+Collection of simple React templates for [Speechly](https://www.speechly.com/) applications.
 Templates provide a starting point for any application.
 They can be expanded further to build more complex applications.

 All templates are built on the standard [Create React App](https://create-react-app.dev/) template and comes with the following additional packages: